laboon/ebook/text/98_glossary_of_terms.md

 __Exploit__: A program or piece of data which takes advantage of a vulnerability.
 A vulnerability is "strictly theoretical" until somebody develops a way to exploit it.

-__Externally consistent (requirements)__: The property of having the system be consistent with requirements of other systems or of the Universe.
-For example, having a system which mandates that the system will be able to communicate with a base on Pluto instantaneously would require faster-than-light communication, and would thus be inconsistent with the laws of this Universe.
+__Externally consistent (requirements)__: The property of having the system be consistent with requirements of other systems or of the universe.
+For example, having a system which mandates that the system will be able to communicate with a base on Pluto instantaneously would require faster-than-light communication, and would thus be inconsistent with the laws of this universe.

 __Fabrication__:  In __security testing__, an attack on __integrity__, which deliberately adds data, such as an attack which allows a user to create an entirely new bank account.